ClinVar Miner

 Centre de Génétique Moléculaire et Chromosomique, Unité de génétique de l'Obésité et des Dyslipidémies, APHP, GH Hôpitaux Universitaires Pitié-Salpêtrière / Charles-Foix RCV000238224 SCV000503272 likely benign Hypercholesterolemia, familial, 1 2016-12-16 criteria provided, single submitter clinical testing subjects mutated among 2600 FH index cases screened = 2 / previously described in association with FH (linked to ethnicity ?) / Software predictions: Damaging

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000590256 SCV000697257 uncertain significance not provided 2016-12-14 criteria provided, single submitter clinical testing Variant summary: The LDLR c.979C>T (p.His327Tyr) variant involves the alteration of a conserved nucleotide.
-2/3 in silico tools predict a damaging outcome for this variant.
-This variant is present in 8/120554 control chromosomes, which does not exceed the max expected frequency for a pathogenic variant in this gene.
-The variant has been reported in affected inviduals in the literature, without strong evidence for causality, including co-occurrence data and co-segregation data.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV005055792 SCV000697257 uncertain significance not specified 2024-11-13 criteria provided, single submitter clinical testing Variant summary: LDLR c.979C>T (p.His327Tyr) results in a conservative amino acid change in the encoded protein sequence.
+Four of five in-silico tools predict a damaging effect of the variant on protein function.
+The variant allele was found at a frequency of 6e-05 in 250950 control chromosomes (gnomAD).
+This frequency is not significantly higher than estimated for a pathogenic variant in LDLR causing Familial Hypercholesterolemia (4.2e-05 vs 0.0013), allowing no conclusion about variant significance. c.979C>T has been reported in the literature in individuals affected with Familial Hypercholesterolemia without strong evidence of causality (e.g. Day_1997, Gill_2021, Arrobas Vililla_2022, Diboun_2022, Ribert_2022).
+These reports do not provide unequivocal conclusions about association of the variant with Familial Hypercholesterolemia.
 Two independent functional studies reveal that this variant results in a molecular gain-of-function, i.e. enhanced LDLR binding to PCSK9.
 This increased affinity of PCSK9 to the LDLR would in turn lead to enhanced LDLR destruction, decreased plasma LDL-C clearance, and hypercholesterolemia.
 However, due to the lack of strong clinical data, this variant can not be definitively classified as pathogenic.
-Taken together, this variant is classified as VUS-possibly pathogenic.
+The following publications have been ascertained in the context of this evaluation (PMID: 9259195, 11810272, 15199436, 23833242, 27050191, 19001363, 19224862, 11313767, 33303402, 36105085, 35910211, 35047021).
+ClinVar contains an entry for this variant (Variation ID: 251583).
+Based on the evidence outlined above, the variant was classified as VUS-possibly pathogenic.

 Broad Center for Mendelian Genomics, Broad Institute of MIT and Harvard RCV001248905 SCV001422595 uncertain significance Familial hypercholesterolemia 2020-01-22 criteria provided, single submitter curation The p.His327Tyr variant in LDLR has been reported in at least 4 individuals with familial hypercholesterolemia (PMID: 9259195, 11810272, 15199436, 23833242), and has been identified in 0.05% (15/30610) of South Asian chromosomes by the Genome Aggregation Database (gnomAD, http://gnomad.broadinstitute.org; dbSNP rs747507019).
 This variant has also been reported in ClinVar as having conflicting interpretations of pathogenicity (Variation ID: 251583).
 In vitro functional studies provide some evidence that the p.His327Tyr variant may slightly impact protein function (PMID: 19224862, 19001363).
 However, these types of assays may not accurately represent biological function.
 Computational prediction tools and conservation analyses suggest that this variant may impact the protein, though this information is not predictive enough to determine pathogenicity.
 In summary, while there is some suspicion for a pathogenic role, the clinical significance of this variant is uncertain.
 ACMG/AMP Criteria applied: PP3, PS4_supporting, PS3_supporting (Richards 2015).